allwavemedia/spawn-clone/docs/prd.md

 **FR15:** The plugin shall generate loopable patterns typically 4-8 bars in length suitable for immediate musical use.

+**FR16:** The plugin shall provide three AI generation modes to serve different user needs and performance requirements.

+**FR17:** The plugin shall implement "Fast Mode" using rule-based algorithms for generation times under 2 seconds.

+**FR18:** The plugin shall implement "Quality Mode" using on-device MIDI-native Transformer models for enhanced musical coherence with generation times of 3-5 seconds.

+**FR19:** The plugin shall implement "Cloud Mode" as a premium subscription feature using specialized Text-to-MIDI APIs for state-of-the-art generation quality.

+**FR20:** The plugin shall automatically fall back to Quality Mode if Cloud Mode experiences connectivity issues.

+**FR21:** The plugin shall support ONNX Runtime integration for local machine learning model inference in Quality Mode.

+**FR22:** The plugin shall provide secure API key management for Cloud Mode authentication.

+**FR23:** The plugin shall support model downloading and caching for Quality Mode operation.

+**FR24:** Cloud Mode shall integrate with Pozalabs ARIA API as the primary text-to-MIDI service.

+**FR25:** The plugin shall maintain full functionality in offline mode through Fast Mode and Quality Mode operation.

 ### Non Functional

 **NFR1:** The plugin shall support VST3, AudioUnit (AU), and Standalone formats for cross-platform compatibility.